xipi3000/ammm_searchs/readme.md

 ## Greedy + Local Search
 ### Configuration
+There are 2 variables on the main:
+ - filename: determines the path to the instance of data to be run using the algorithm
-The read file can be changed on the python file, the first line of the main.
+ - max_itr: determines the number of iterations the Greedy algorithm should run for The read file can be changed on the python file, the first line of the main.
 ### Execution
 Run the python main.